 However, Kruger expressed concern about fee increases for larger businesses.
 “It may disincentivize workers to return to their office place,” she said.
 Instead, Kruger proposed a staggered business tax rate for large businesses – a .125 percent rate for businesses up to $250 Million, and a .250 for businesses grossing more than $250 million with a cap at a certain level.

-She further requested that staff consider setting aside some of the proceeds from the BLT to hire additional city staff to assist businesses speed up the permitting process.
+She further requested that staff consider setting aside some of the proceeds from the BLT to hire additional city staff to speed up the permitting process.

 Auto Dealership owner Mike Sullivan – a.k.a.
 “L.A.
-Car Guy” – spoke in opposition to the proposed changes.
+Car Guy” – opposed the proposed changes.
 “In my seven stores here in Santa Monica, the business tax would jump $900,000 next year,” he said.
 “It’s an unrealistic number in my world to think we would have $900,000 [that would] be produced.”
-Sullivan was responding to the fact that a cap placed on the total tax auto dealers would be required to pay has been removed in the new proposal.
+Sullivan was responding to the fact that a cap placed on the total tax auto dealers would be required to pay was removed in the new proposal.

 Councilmember Lana Nagrete’s focus was on supporting small and medium-sized businesses and finding a balance that can be revisited “Again and Again.”